jpelikan71/pdf_approximation/README.md

 ## Demo for moment-based approximating PDF with a set of Legender plolynomials

-This is an adapted numerical calculation by method from *"The Problem of Moments" J. A. Shohat, J. D. Tamarki (Chapter III)*
+This is an adapted numerical calculation by method from book *"The Problem of Moments" J. A. Shohat, J. D. Tamarkin (Chapter III, p.90)*

 ```python
 import numpy as np